 Fittingly, the cigars are Joya’s most luxurious to date, being billed as a celebratory smoking experience—

-Unlike many of Joya’s core cigar blends, Cinco Décadas is surprisingly not Nicaraguan puro—a signature for the Joya brand—instead using a Nicaraguan-based blend with a Mexican binder.
+Staying true to JDN’s historic use of Nicaraguan blends, Cinco Décadas is a true Nicaraguan puro.
 Joya states the blend uses “prime extra-vintage leaves taken from [our] most exclusive collection of tobaccos,” describing the cigar’s profile as “an immaculate balance accompanied by sweet and spicy notes.
 Its silky smooth smoke delivers a rich and fulfilling experience.”

 The cigars are set to debut at IPCPR 2018, launching in two sizes that are said to represent the first vitolas rolled at the JDN factory in Estelí.
 Diadema (6″ x 54 figurado) carries an MSRP of $19.99, and El General (7″ x 50) will be $18.99 MSRP.